(Last updated May 31, 2021)

 If you want to be extra efficient with watering (especially during the fall, winter, and spring, when the weather is variable), you can find a CIMIS station near you to get actual ET readings.
 See more on this in my post here.

 Please remember that the frequencies in the table are averages and are meant mostly as a point of reference.
 You must take into account rain that falls in winter, for example.
 And you should certainly not wait until it has been three days before irrigating again in August if there is a heat wave and your tree is wilting under 110-degree sunshine.
+Watch your trees for wilting leaves and consider water immediately if you find that the soil under such a tree is on the dry side.

 No automatic watering in winter